jobquiroz/VSA_concept_rep/README.md

-# VSA_concept_rep
-Concept representation model using Vector Symbolic Architectures
+# Concept representation with Vector Symbolic Architectures.

 ## Introduction.
 This repository includes all the files developed for the (under review) paper "Vector Symbolic Architectures for concept representation".